INTEGRATED DESIGN 1 - 2022/3

 The learning and teaching strategy is designed to:

 The delivery of the module starts with lectures/tutorials through which the links between ENG1076 and the case studies are being highlighted.
-The first part of the module involves the conceptual structural design of a realistic project (e.g. bus shelter, car-park, bridge) which is carried out through independent group work for which feedback is provided during the tutorial sessions from academic staff.
+The first part of the module involves the conceptual structural design of a realistic project (e.g. a shelter) which is carried out through independent group work for which feedback is provided during the tutorial sessions from academic staff.
 It also focuses on health and safety, constructional planning and production of design drawings.
 Sustainability is considered in a qualitative manner.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.